dvarilek/filament-table-select/README.md

 ```
 <br>

-To use an already defined table from a Filament Resource, use the 'tableLocation' method:
+To use an already defined table from a Filament Resource, use the `tableLocation()` method:
 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;